-Except as provided in Rule 11 - Exemptions from Rule 10 Permit Requirements, Section (b) Exemptions of this Rrule, or Subsections (d)(1)(ii)(B) or (d)(4)(iii)(C) of this rule, this rule applies to any new or modified emission unit, any replacement emission unit, any relocated emission unit or any portable emission unit for which an Authority to Construct or Permit to Operate is required pursuant to Rule 10 - Permits Required, or for which a Determination of Compliance is required pursuant to Rule 20.5 - Power Plants.
+Except as provided in Rule 11, Section (b) of this Rule, or Subsections (d)(1)(ii)(B) or (d)(4)(iii)(C) of this rule, this rule applies to any new or modified emission unit, any replacement emission unit, any relocated emission unit or any portable emission unit for which an Authority to Construct or Permit to Operate is required pursuant to Rule 10, or for which a Determination of Compliance is required pursuant to Rule 20.5.
 This rule does not apply to identical or like-kind replacement emission units exempt from Authority to Construct and modified Permit to Operate requirements pursuant to these Rules and Regulations.
 Except as specified herein, the provisions and requirements of this rule shall be applied on an air contaminant-specific basis.
 Compliance with this rule does not relieve a person from having to comply with other applicable requirements in these Rules and Regulations, or state and federal law.
-The requirements of this rule in effect on the date the application is determined to be complete by the Air Pollution Control Officer shall apply to such application. § [According to the complete of this rule in effect on the date the application.]